 The Jersey Cares Martin Luther King, Jr. Day of Service engages people across the state to embody Dr. King's vision and bring people of all ages and backgrounds together, strengthening their communities and building a stronger New Jersey.
-In 2019, 1,380 volunteers in 10 service projects across 7 counties honored Dr. King's legacy by painting murals in schools, creating no-sew fleece blankets for our homeless neighbors, serving hot meals to people who needed them, spending time with seniors, organizing donated clothes and much more.
+In 2022, over 550 volunteers across 6 virutal and 7 in-person opportunities honored Dr. King's legacy in projects designed to aid the refugee community with getting a restful night’s sleep, remind the senior citizen community that they are loved and appreciated, empower communities of color by advocating for social justice, keep economically disadvantaged communities warm through the winter months, and more.

-Information for MLK Day of Service 2020 can be found HERE.
+Information for our upcoming MLK Day of Service can be found HERE.

 “Everybody can be great, because anybody can serve.” – Dr. Martin Luther King, Jr.